WellthCare

 The Core Federal Mandate: The Employer Shared Responsibility Provisions (ESRP)

-ALEs are subject to two key rules:
+ALEs face two main rules:

 Key Laws Governing Offered Plans